Sufferin’ Sappho!1 of 12

 A feminist icon.
 A queer icon.
 An icon.
 She has taught people across the globe that love and compassion can overcome any threat.
 Of course, it helps if you’ve got the gods on your side (usually), bulletproof bracelets, super strength and the power of flight.

-With Wonder Woman’s first solo film hitting theaters this week, we’re digging into the stories that made this amazing Amazon the hero she is today.
+With the newly-announced creative team of writer G. Willow Wilson and artist Cary Nord taking over on Wonder Woman later this year and writer James Robinson's run ending with this week's #50, we’re digging into the stories that made this amazing Amazon the hero she is today.

 While the action and setting of the story is great, the story is really about friendship and how Superman and Wonder Woman coexist as friends despite his relationship with Lois Lane.
 While Lois does fall prey to a little bit of jealousy, Diana never does.
 Despite living with Clark in Asgard for a thousand years that doesn’t waver because of Diana’s strong sense of self.

 And it helps that German Garcia does his take on Mike Mignola during the scenes in Asgard.
 The shadow work is really great and gives the story an epic sense of scale despite the focus of the story really being something much smaller.